-Component 1 - Studied until Easter in Year 12, this component covers the English Legal System, with aspects of both criminal and civil law.
-From how laws are made to how a person can sue another to what happens when a person is given bail, this component covers a wide area of interesting legal topics culminating in an exam of 90 minutes at the end of Year 13.
+Eduqas A Level Law Component 1 - The Nature of Law and the English Legal System From how laws are made, to how a person can sue another, to what happens when a person is given bail, this component covers a wide area of interesting legal topics culminating in an exam of 90 minutes at the end of Year 13.
 To aid the study of this subject, we take all Law students to Newcastle Crown Court to observe the workings of a real court and watch trials in action.

-Components 2 and 3 - Studied from Easter in Year 12 until the end of Year 13, these components cover three areas of law: Criminal Law, Tort Law and Contract Law.
+Components 2 and 3 - Substantive Law in Practice, and Perspectives of Substantive Law These components cover three areas of law: Criminal Law, Tort Law and Contract Law.
 All quite different but all equally as fascinating, these three topics are also studied on most Law Degrees, giving those who want to study Law at a higher level the added bonus of an excellent foundation of knowledge in those areas.
 These three topics lead to two 135 minutes exams.
 The Component 2 exam is where students are faced with scenarios and put themselves in the position of a lawyer to advise their client in the scenario.
 The Component 3 exam is essay based where students show their skills of analysis and evaluation around the law in the three topics studied.

-Careers/Higher Education pathways

-Law is an A Level which is fully accepted by all universities in the country for points towards higher education entry in any subject.
+Careers/Higher Education pathways Law is an A Level which is fully accepted by all universities in the country for points towards higher education entry in any subject.
 It gives a great foundation for students to work towards a career in one of the many areas of law, alongside the obvious careers such as a solicitor, a barrister, a legal executive or a police officer.
 Furthermore, the skills learned are fully transferable across a wide range of careers, not just in the law itself.
+ENTRANCE REQUIREMENTS ESSENTIAL: 5 in English DESIRABLE: History is a preferred GCSE